idris-lang/Idris-dev/docs/reference/repl.rst

     Eq : Type -> Type
-    The Eq class defines inequality and equality.
+    The Eq interface defines inequality and equality.

     GTE : Nat -> Nat -> Type
     Greater than or equal to